birdup000/ADHD-TaskManagementPanel/README.md

 # Plans Extra
 I plan to have the Android app self compile or I could take into consideration of having a part where you would enter the api keys from your Google and or Microsoft Accounts so that the integrations would work which would mean compiled (apk/xapk).

+# Q/A
+1.Why are you very committed into making this project succesful?
+I'm commited because as an individual have ADHD and its hard to focus in general also tis why progress in the project may be slow.

 # Setup Instructions

 * You'll need a machine that can run Nodejs preferably capable of running the latest stable version of Nodejs with NPM, Git, x64 or x86 machine (I have not tested this project on a arm64, or arm7 machine)